joergschwarzwaelder/hhc2023/Objective-21/README.md

 # Objective 21: Camera Access
 **Location: Space Island: Zenith SGS**

+The entrance to Zenith SGS is invisible and is located on "Space Island: Cape Cosmis Inside Fence" at 54/24.
 The objective is to gain access to Jack's camera and find the third item on Jack's TODO list.

 To clear this objective, the [Docker image](https://www.holidayhackchallenge.com/2023/client_container.zip) provided by the vending machine "NanoSat-o-Matic" has to be used.